What is an Interactive 3D model?

 If a picture is worth a thousand words, an interactive animation must be worth millions.
-Animated instructions, coupled with interactive viewing control and enhanced access to important meta-data, delivers understanding that transcends language barriers and educational shortcomings.
+Interactive 3D models are models coupled with interactive viewing control and enhanced access to important meta-data.
+They deliver understanding that transcends language barriers and educational shortcomings.

 A 3D interactive animation is like holding your product in your hands.
 You can examine it from every angle while watching the assembly process (or service process) take place.

 With 3D animation, a worker can see exactly what is to be performed with each step, from any position; even which tool to use and how the tool should be positioned.
 The steps of assembly process are captured when the animation is created, but how it is viewed is controlled by the user.
 With interactive 3D animation, the process can be stopped and the view re positioned interactive model to see what was hidden before.
 Think of it as a movie that you can walk inside of and place yourself wherever you want to watch from.

 Talk about creating a powerful user experience!
 The result is not just pretty pictures but rather a level of understanding not otherwise possible.
 Workers will do a better job, do it faster and training time will be reduced.